 Can someone sue my small business for using an AI image on my blog?

-Generally, no. If you used a mainstream tool like DALL-E or Midjourney and the output does not blatantly feature a copyrighted character (like Mickey Mouse) or a hyper-realistic trademarked logo, you are practically safe to distribute it.
-The massive billion-dollar class-action lawsuits are currently aimed primarily at suppressing the AI companies building the engines, not at punishing the individual end users actively generating the specific assets.
+Generally, no. If you used a mainstream tool like DALL-E or Midjourney and the output doesn't blatantly feature a copyrighted character (like Mickey Mouse) or a hyper-realistic trademarked logo, you're practically safe to distribute it.
+Simple as that.
+The large billion-dollar class-action lawsuits are currently aimed primarily at suppressing the AI companies building the engines, not at punishing the individual end users generating the specific assets.